getgrav/grav-learn/pages/17/06.forms/02.forms/02.fields-available/doc.md

 | `accept`      | Takes an array of MIME types that are allowed.
 For instance to allow only gifs and mp4 files: `accept: ['image/gif', 'video/mp4']`                                                                                                                                                                                                                                                                                                                                                       |
 [/div]

+> [!NOTE]
-!!!
-The File field in the admin is a bit different, allowing also to delete a file uploaded to a form, because the use-case in admin is to upload and then associate a file to a field.
+> The File field in the admin is a bit different, allowing also to delete a file uploaded to a form, because the use-case in admin is to upload and then associate a file to a field.

 [div class="table"]
 | Common Attributes Allowed                      |